niemopen/niem-naming-design-rules/ndr-feedback.md

 >
 > Dr. Scott: The proposed <Literal> tag in CMF is indeed simpler, but does not help with the problem, which is XSD weirdness imposed on JSON developers, RDF developers, and probably every other kind of developer in the future.
 I wrote [*Literal properties and atomic classes in NIEM 6*](https://github.com/niemopen/ntac-admin/blob/main/documents/docs/Literals-241009.md) to explain the problem and our choices.
 RDF-star is about attaching properties and values to triples, which I think doesn't help us here.

+- [ ] Figure 4-10: Should the `PropertyAssociation` be `ChildPropertyAssociation`?
+Appears in other examples too.

+- [ ] "An atomic class always has at least one [attribute property(#def)" - Attribute isn't hyperlinked correctly.

 ## 4.5 HasProperty class

 - [ ] Rename as ChildProperty?